 In some cases, the engine may start but shake then cut off.
 Waiting a few minutes will often allow you to restart the engine.

-How to Diagnose EKPS Module
+How to Diagnose BMW EKPS Problems?

 If you are experiencing problems, a good starting point is to read fault codes from the EKPS module.